Zarqa Jordan Travel Guide

 Practice defensive driving.
 Traffic can be chaotic, especially during rush hours.
 Be aware of local driving habits.

 Renting a car directly in Zarqa is less common.
-Motorcycle and scooter rentals are also less common and not recommended due to traffic conditions.
+Motorcycle and scooter rentals are also less common and not recommended due to the state of the traffic.

-Most visitors departing Jordan by air from Queen Alia International Airport (AMM) typically have exit fees included in their airfare.
+Most visitors departing Jordan by air from Queen Alia International Airport (AMM) generally possess exit fees included in their airfare.
 No separate exit fee payment is usually needed.

-If departing from Zarqa by bus, local bus stations offer basic amenities.
-Departure procedures are basicr compared to the airport travel.
+If leaving from Zarqa by bus, local bus stations offer basic amenities.
+Departure procedures are basicr compared to airport travel.

 Check flight status for any changes before heading to the airport.

-Use applications such As Google maps or Careem/Uber for precise drop-off at departure points.
+Use apps like Google Maps or Careem/Uber for precise drop-off at departure points.

 Keep passport, boarding pass, and any necessary travel documents readily accessible.

-If seeking sea or river travel experiences within Jordan, you would likely likely typically look to other regions like the Red Sea coast.
+If seeking sea or travel by river experiences within Jordan, you would likely likely typically look to other regions like the Sea Of reeds coast.

 Research specific land border crossing requirements for neighboring countries.